 TED hose may not be recommended if you have:

 - Leg wounds

 - Some diabetic conditions

-- Wear fall-risk socks (with rubberized treads on the bottom) or shoes when walking
+- Wear fall-risk socks (with rubberized treads on the bottom) or slippers or shoes when walking

 TED hose are generally recommended for short-term use, usually around three weeks, until you are up and about, or can be prescribed a different form of blood clot prevention.

 Check with your doctor about how often and how long you need to use them.